 In her spare time, Claire enjoys running, paddleboarding and her volunteer work with animal rescue charities.

 Lydia began her PSHE education journey in 2010 after training as a teacher in the London borough of Hackney.
 She has taught and led the subject across the primary phase, and has direct experience of designing a bespoke curriculum.
 As an Assistant Headteacher in Personal Development, roles in leading safeguarding and pupil premium have contributed to her methodology of using PSHE education as part of a holistic approach to education.

 Lydia has also worked with other schools in implementing their own PSHE education programme, as well as supporting trainee teachers across the teaching alliance.
 Lydia firmly believes in the vital contribution that PSHE education has in supporting young people’s wellbeing and preparation for life’s opportunities and challenges.

 In her spare time Lydia enjoys playing and watching grassroots football, occasional drum playing and live music.

 Karen’s teaching experience lies across both primary and secondary settings within different local authorities.
 She has held a number of deputy headships and has been a Head teacher.
 Karen has also worked as a Healthy Schools adviser and a county advisor for PSHE education.

 Karen has led PSHE education in a number of different schools as well as being a school governor with responsibility for PSHE.
-She has worked for the PSHE Association as a Subject Specialist for the past seven years having initially been both a member and Chair of the PSHE Association Advisory Council.
+She has worked for the PSHE Association as a Subject Specialist for the past several years having initially been both a member and Chair of the PSHE Association Advisory Council.
 Karen is passionate about the difference that high quality PSHE education can make to children and young peoples’ lives.

 Robert previously worked at the Citizenship Foundation and assisted in organising the Youth Budget event and promoting the Chance to be Chancellor survey of young people’s political views.